PhilippeR/DualVideoPlayer/README.md

 # DualVideoPlayer
-An "as simple as possible" dual player to quickly compare two videos encoded with different parameters
+An "as simple as possible" dual player to quickly compare two videos encoded with different parameters.
+Not Perfect but usefull.

 [Demo](https://htmlpreview.github.io/?https://github.com/PhilippeR/DualVideoPlayer/blob/main/dualPlayer.html)